-Taormina (tours from Giardini Naxos), Si
+Taormina (tours from Giardini Naxos), Si cruises

 From Giardini, you can explore Etna’s stark hills and plains, its ancient lava flows, and the craters formed in the 1982 eruption.
 Stop at the San Michele winery to sample its famous Murdo.

 The Greeks founded Taormina in the fourth century BC and it later flourished under Roman rule.
 After the Normans conquered it a thousand years ago, it was lost to foreign visitors until the 18th century.
-DH Lawrence lived here between 1920 and 1923, and a string of celebrity fans have since been drawn to its irresistible charms.
+DH Lawrence lived here between 1920 and 1923, and a string of celebrity fans have since been drawn to its undoubted charms.

 Chic and compact, Taormina is ideal for exploring.
 Its pedestrianized Corso Umberto is the main street, from which picturesque lanes extend, revealing numerous shops, bars and restaurants.
 Scenic walks lead up into the hills or down to the coast.
 Its main draw is, of course, the Teatro Greco, the ancient Greek amphitheater with stunning views over the shore and across to Mount Etna.